Art-ek/HTTP-codes-URL-and-redirects/README.md

 # bulk-get-request

 Disclaimer, This is a very early beta version and has been created using .NET core and will only run on *NIX* like systems.
 It uses the "host" command which is not on Windows.
-Soon, probably will add some other function to replace it.
+Soon, probably will add a .NET function to replace it.

-Simple powershell script to perform a get request using invoke-webrequest cmdlet.
+Shortly it's a simple powershell script to perform a get request using invoke-webrequest cmdlet.
 It has been created to perfom bulk checks for multiple domains.
 To use it against a simple domain, you might also just use your browser ;)
 Scripts has been optimised and will take few minutes not hours, depends how long is your list.
 What is this script for anyway?